Thioredoxin reductase: E. coli

 In E. coli ThxR there are two binding domains, one for FAD and another for NADPH.
 The connection between these two domains is a two-stranded anti-parallel β-sheet.
-Each domain individually is very similar to the analogous domains in glutathione reductase, and lipoamide dehydrogenase but they relative orientation of these domains in ThxR is rotated by 66 degrees.
-This becomes significant in the enzyme mechanism of action which is described below.
+Each domain individually is very similar to the analogous domains in glutathione reductase and lipoamide dehydrogenase, but the relative orientation of these domains in ThxR is rotated by 66 degrees.
+This becomes significant in the mechanism of action described below.

 ThxR homo-dimerizes with the interface between the two monomers formed by three alpha-helices and two loops.
 Each monomer can separately bind a molecule of thioredoxin.

 Mammalian

 Mammalian TrxR structure is similar to E. coli.
 It contains a FAD and NADPH binding domain, and an interface between two monomer subunits.
-In mammalian ThxR there is an insertion in the FAD binding domain between two alpha helices which forms a small pair of beta strands.
+Mammalian ThxR has an insertion in the FAD binding domain between two alpha helices, which forms a small pair of beta strands.
 The active disulfide in the enzyme is located on one of these helices and thus the active disulfide bond is located in the FAD domain and not the NADPH domain as in E. coli and other prokaryotes.

 Mechanism

 E. coli

 In E. coli ThxR the spatial orientation of the FAD and NADPH domains are such that the redox-active rings of FAD and NADPH are not in close proximity to each other.
-When the FAD domain of E. coli is rotated 66 degrees with the NADPH domain remaining fixed the two prosthetic groups move into close contact allowing electrons to pass from NADPH to FAD and then to the active site disulfide bond.
+When the FAD domain of E. coli is rotated 66 degrees with the NADPH domain remaining fixed, the two prosthetic groups move into close contact allowing electrons to pass from NADPH to FAD and then to the active site disulfide bond.
 The conserved active site residues in E. coli are -Cys-Ala-Thr-Cys-.